-Note: You could build qt4e-demo-image if you want to see the demo of Qt.
-Just remember to complete its file system with tcf-agent, gdbserver and openssh.
+Note: To follow this guide build qt4e-demo-image image.
+Remember to complete its file system with tcf-agent, gdbserver and openssh.

 - 2. Deploy the root file system just generated on the final media used to boot the board - 3.
 Replicate the same root file system into directory - 4.
 Copy the Qt Libraries to the board media used to boot - 5.
-Copy the Qt Libraries to your sdk sysroot directory - 6.
+Copy the Qt Libraries and cpp libraries to your sdk sysroot directory - 6.
 Unmount the media used to boot the board from your computer and insert it into the board - 7.
 Power-On the board - 8.
 Open up the serial console.